The structure of your home provide the solidity and strength needed to safely support all the other parts.

 Hug an engineer, they deserve it

 The job of the structural engineer is not as easy and straightforward as it would seem.
 Everyone wants their home to be durable and safe, but no one wants to live in a cave again.
 Paraphrasing Frank Lloyd Wright, we have become rather attached to the niceties of our age.
-Big open spaces, graceful aesthetics, fresh air, sunlit rooms, beautiful views and all the other comforts of home need to be accounted for.
+Today’s requirements include big open spaces, graceful aesthetics, fresh air, naturally-lit rooms, beautiful views and all the other comforts of home.
 Good structures and the engineers that design them, have to support all these things as well.

-Buildings have historically been constructed using local materials that are readily and affordably available.
+Most buildings utilize local materials because they are readily and affordably available.
 Structural engineers have developed many unique and clever methods to make use of these materials.
-Fortunately, material availability is robust enough that virtually anything is available so long as you can afford it.
+Fortunately, material availability is robust enough today that virtually anything is available so long as you can afford it.
 Material availability no longer dictates design.
 In a litigious world, the safety of the homeowner is todays primary structural design factor.
-The good news is that so long as the safety requirements are met, architects can be fairly free to design any way they want.
+So long as safety requirements are met, architects these days are fairly free to design any way they want.

 Some of the materials commonly used for structural applications are reinforced concrete, steel, wood, masonry, adobe and rammed earth.
-Of these, wood is by far, the most commonly used structural material for building a home in the US.
+Of these, wood is the most used structural material for building a home in the US.

 Wood is exceptionally desirable for construction for a number of reasons: 1) it is extremely strong and resistive to both tensile and compressive forces, 2) it has exceptional length versus its cross dimensions, 3) it is somewhat flexible and 4) it is easy to work by hand.
 These advantages far overshadow wood’s drawbacks of being vulnerable to rot and fire.